-world applications is overcoming the high computational costs associated with its workloads.
+A major hurdle to deploying FHE in real-world applications is overcoming the high computational costs associated with its workloads.
 Fortunately, FHE workloads are highly parallelizable, making FHE a strong candidate for GPU acceleration.
-We focus our attention on two key computational bottlenecks: (1) modular reduction, or the computation of the remainder in integer division; and (2) the Number Theoretic Transform used to efficiently multiply polynomials.
+We focus our attention on two key computational bottlenecks: 1) modular reduction, or the computation of the remainder in integer division, and 2) the number theoretic transform (NTT) used to efficiently multiply polynomials.
 We begin by presenting background on these bottlenecks, followed by some potential approaches to accelerate them on a GPU.
-To that end, we leverage a number of architectural features such as shared memory and intrinsic instructions.
+To that end, we leverage a number of architectural features, such as shared memory and intrinsic instructions.

-We build on our preliminary exploration into accelerating FHE [2].
-The main contributions of this work include: a modulus selection methodology for Barrett reduction; design and evaluation of a "lazy" Barrett-based NTT optimization; evaluation of a Residue Number System based extension of our prior NTT implementation, including an evaluation of 32-bit vs 64-bit word sizes; and an evaluation of multiple methods for computing "1/N-scaling" in inverse NTTs.
+We build on our preliminary exploration into accelerating FHE.
+The main contributions of this work include the following: a modulus selection methodology for Barrett reduction; the design and evaluation of

+This work is licensed under a Creative Commons Attribution 4.0 License.
+For more information, see https://creativecommons.org/ licenses/by/4.0/ a "lazy" Barrett-based NTT optimization; an evaluation of a residue number system (RNS)-based extension of our prior NTT implementation, including an evaluation of 32-bit versus 64-bit word sizes; and an evaluation of multiple methods for computing "1/N scaling" in inverse NTTs.